 B.A., Kalamazoo; J.D., University of Michigan

-David Abramowitz currently is Vice President for Policy and Government Relations at Humanity United, a foundation that focuses on advancing human freedom by combatting human...Continue Reading
+David Abramowitz currently is Managing Director heading the Policy and Government Relations at Humanity United, a foundation that focuses on advancing human freedom by combating...Continue Reading